naschidaniel/spatialMOS/README.md

 ./task.py *TODO*
 ```

-The calculated predictions are available in the exchange folder spool.
-A provision of the data is done via the framework python django.
+The calculated predictions are available in the exchange folder `./data/spool`.
+The presentation of the data is made with the help of django.

 ### Archive downloaded files

 The downloaded files in the folders can be archived with `tar`.
 The archived files are located under `./data/archive`.